 A global FMCG giant needed more than traditional QA.
 As their product lines scaled, minor surface damage and dimensional inconsistencies began slipping through legacy systems.
 We built an edge-first inspection platform that uses 3D vision and smart damage detection to spot flaws in real time, even on rapidly changing packaging formats.
-The end impact and results are faster lines, fewer errors, and smarter, scalable QA.
+The result: faster lines, fewer errors, and QA that scales with demand.

 The challenge